-- (a) Our ability to operate effectively with the other Services is vital to our war-fighting capability.
+(a) Our ability to operate effectively with the other Services is vital to our war-fighting capability.
 To foster this ability, a number of officers are assigned to joint duty with the Joint Staff, the other Services, and joint organizations.
-To ensure our ability to conduct joint operations, the Navy is firmly committed to placing as many officers as possible in joint duty assignment billets. - (b) Success in these assignments should be given special consideration, and the statutory joint promotion objectives, delineated in enclosure (4), represent critical requirements that warrant particular consideration when determining which officers are best qualified for promotion.
+To ensure our ability to conduct joint operations, the Navy is firmly committed to placing as many officers as possible in joint duty assignment billets.

+(b) Success in these assignments should be given special consideration, and the statutory joint promotion objectives, delineated in enclosure (4), represent critical requirements that warrant particular consideration when determining which officers are best qualified for promotion.
 However, these statutory joint promotion objectives do not alter the best and fully qualified selection standard.
 As such, members shall only select eligible officers who are best and fully qualified for promotion, even if doing so will result in a failure to meet the statutory joint promotion objectives.

-- (7) Acquisition Corps Considerations.
+(7) Acquisition Corps Considerations.
 Acquisition Corps officers possess the qualifications to manage the development, acquisition, and life cycle support of the Navy's current and future platforms and associated systems.
 The URL, Aerospace Engineering Duty Officers, and Engineering Duty Officer communities all contain Acquisition Corps officers.
 In addition, contracting skills are based in the Supply Corps and Civil Engineer Corps.
 While there are specific needs and backgrounds in each community, there are overarching acquisition skill sets which are valued and found in all of these communities.
 Officers who possess these skills, regardless of the community to which they belong, are valued and necessary for the health of the Acquisition Corps, and should be considered in the broad context of the Acquisition Corps.
 Examples of these overarching skill sets include technical and operational knowledge of Command, Control, Communications, Computers, and Intelligence (C4I), combat systems, unmanned systems, systems engineering, enterprise information systems, information technology (IT), and weapons and major weapons systems (e.g., ships and aircraft).
-In determining the best and fully qualified officers for promotion, you shall give equal consideration to outstanding performance whether in an acquisition or non-acquisition position. - 6.
-Unrestricted Line (URL) Considerations.
-Command at sea is most valued within the URL for promotion to 0-6, above other command assignments and leadership positions.
-Separate and distinct career paths among URL communities and individual career timing result in officers serving in command at different points in their careers.
-For example, some officers may be early in command while others may have completed a command tour prior to in-zone consideration for 0-6.
-Board members should understand these differences and not view them negatively.
-As always, sustained superior performance at sea provides positive indication of potential to serve in the next higher grade. - 7.
-Human Resources (HR) Community Considerations.
-In addition to the basic attributes of sustained superior performance in positions of increased responsibility, the below is provided to assist in evaluating candidates: - a.
-Officers who have a successful track record of sustained superior performance and an increasing scope of responsibilities in leadership, major staff, and/or IA/GSA/OCO/APH assignments indicate potential to succeed at the level of captain.
+In determining the best and fully qualified officers for promotion, you shall give equal consideration to outstanding performance whether in an acquisition or non-acquisition position.

+6. Human Resources (HR) Community Considerations.
+In addition to the basic attributes of sustained superior performance in positions of increased responsibility, the below is provided to assist in evaluating candidates:

+a.
+Officers who have a successful track record of sustained superior performance and increasing scope of responsibilities in leadership, staff, and/or IA/GSA/OCO/APH assignments indicate potential to succeed at the level of commander.